CMS PHE Fact Sheet

 Small Practices and Health Professional Shortage Areas & Medically Underserved Populations

-CMS launched a new section of the Medicare Quality Payment Program (QPP) dedicated to clinicians working in small or rural practices as well as those treating patients in underserved areas.
-This page is a single point of reference for the QPP, especially, for those participating under the Merit-based Incentive Payment System (MIPS) track.
-Quickly locate contact information for organizations that assist practices through the Small, Underserved, and Rural Support initiative using an interactive map.
-Review the flexibilities to help reduce the participation and reporting burden on small practices for 2017.
-More features and information will be added, so submit your feedback to CMS.
+A section of the Medicare Quality Payment Program (QPP) is dedicated to clinicians working in small or rural practices and those treating patients in underserved areas.
+This page is a single point of reference especially for the QPP Merit-based Incentive Payment System (MIPS) track.

 Health Professional Shortage Areas (HPSAs) are designated as having shortages of primary care, dental care, or mental health providers and may be geographic (a county or service area), population (e.g., low income or Medicaid eligible) or facilities (e.g., federally qualified health centers, or state or federal prisons).
 Providers who serve these areas are eligible for bonus payments under Medicare.
 A search tool is available to check an address for bonus eligibility.
 Use another online tool to find HPSAs by state, country and discipline.

 As a result of changes made by MACRA, valid opt-out affidavits signed on or after June 16, 2015 will automatically renew every 2 years.
 If physicians who file affidavits effective on or after June 16, 2015 do not want their opt-out to automatically renew, they may cancel the renewal by notifying all Medicare Administrative Contractors (MACs) with which they filed an affidavit in writing at least 30 days prior to the start of the next opt-out period.
 Check this CMS publication for more details.